K1035130/animetion_Recommender/README.md

 ask about plots, voice actors or airing seasons, or describe a show you're trying to find.

-Live at `animetion-recommender.vercel.app` — frontend and API in one Vercel project, same origin.
+Live at `https://animetion-recommender.vercel.app/` — frontend and API in one Vercel project, same origin.

 > Design decisions, measurements and open questions live in [CLAUDE.md](CLAUDE.md) (Chinese).